IDEMSInternational/mathscamp-playing-cards/Markdown/Palindrome Cube.md

 ## Hint

 Take the number 1030301.
 It is a palindrome.
-It's cube root is 101, which is also a palindrome.
+Its cube root is 101, which is also a palindrome.
 Can you find other examples that are both palindromes?
 (Remember that all one digit numbers are palindromes!)

 ## Explanation

-According to the On-line Encyclopedia of Integer Sequences, The sequence of positive integers whose cube is palindromic begins:
+According to the On-line Encyclopedia of Integer Sequences, the sequence of positive integers whose cube is palindromic begins:

 1, 2, 7, 11, 101, 111, 1001, 2201, 10001, 10101, ...